 An Overview of the ARC 30 Day Inpatient Rehab

 One of the distinguishing features of ARC’s 30 day inpatient rehab is its focus on comprehensively diagnosing and treating the foundational factors that contribute to addiction.
 Because the length of time is relatively short, ARC’s cross-disciplined staff and therapists utilize the 30 day inpatient rehab Los Angeles treatment to suss out the primary, addictive pathology that motivates and gives shape to one’s condition.
 Invariably this includes detecting, diagnosing, and treating what is referred to as co-occurring disorders or dual diagnosis–more below.
-These are secondary mental health disorders that have, over a period of time, complicated the primary addiction.
+These are secondary mental health disorders that have, over some time, complicated the primary addiction.

 Diagnosing and Treating Co-Occurring Disorders